-Seasonal Camping Sites in the Adirondacks Begin at $4,000
+Seasonal Camping Sites in the Adirondacks Starting Prices begin at $3,995.
+Includes most everything!

 Sites will be prorated depending on when you start your seasonal camping.